maclockard/webpack-split-chunks-analyzer/README.md

 # webpack-split-chunks-analyzer

-Debug how your application is dynamically loaded
+Debug how your application is dynamically loaded by webpack